bstrebel/pimatic-phone/README.md

 =============

 **Rev. 0.5.0 hot fixed broken support for iOS devices but see limitiations of [fmip wrapper library](https://www.npmjs.com/package/fmip)!
-A reworked iCloud library supporting Two Factor Authentication and multiple account sessions is in progress.**
+A reworked iCloud library supporting Two Factor Authentication and parallel sessions for multiple accounts is in progress.**

 A generic pimatic plugin for mobile devices to provide location based devices.
 Continuous GPS tracking and reverse geocoding are expensive in